StewBC/machines/import/a2m/README.md

 ## Using the Disassembly Window
 The following keys are supported in the disassembly window:
 ```
-CTRL + B - Configure an assembler source file for use with the built-in Assembler
+CTRL + SHIFT + A - Configure an assembler source file for use with the built-in Assembler
 CTRL + A - Assemble the configured assembler source file (No error message, no errors)
 CTRL + E - Re-show the errors output from the Assemble process
 CTRL + G - Set the address for viewing disassembly (cursor PC)
 CTRL + P - Set the machine PC to the cursor PC
+CTRL + S - Serach the symbols
 TAB - Toggle symbol display between all/functions and labels/labels/none
 CURSOR UP/DOWN - Move the cursor PC up/down an address
 PAGE UP/DOWN - (Try to) Move the cursor PC up/down a page